Caregiving While Working

 Do I have to use all 12 weeks consecutively?
 You may take the 12 weeks of leave all at once or intermittently — for example, three days twice a month when a parent is receiving chemotherapy.
 Generally speaking, paid time off used for caregiving leave that is also FMLA-eligible counts toward your annual 12-week entitlement.

 What about state caregiving laws?
-As of September 2019, four states offer paid time off for caregivers through family-leave insurance programs.
-Five other states and the District of Columbia have approved similar legislation that will go into effect between 2020 and 2023.
+Seven states (California, Connecticut, Massachusetts, New Jersey, New York, Rhode Island and Washington) and the District of Columbia have laws on the books providing paid time off for caregivers through tax-funded family-leave insurance programs.
+Oregon and Colorado are set to launch similar programs in 2023 and 2024, respectively.
 It is your employer's responsibility to comply with all applicable laws, whether your leave qualifies for both state and FMLA leave or just one or the other.

 Building a caregiving community